open-contracting/sphinxcontrib-opencontracting/docs/index.rst

       :tag: tender

 Where:

 - The ``workedexample`` directive is used at the top of a section to mark the content as a worked example.
-Its argument will be the hyperlink text displayed by ``workedexamplelist`` directive.
+Its argument is used as the text of the hyperlink rendered by the ``workedexamplelist`` directive.
 - The ``workedexamplelist`` directive is used to list all the worked examples tagged with the specified ``tag``.

 To render: